 Breast-feeding: Denosumab has not been studied for use by breast-feeding mothers.
 It is not known if denosumab passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Denosumab is not recommended for use by women who are breast-feeding.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children.